Every six months, I realize what a moron I was six months ago.

-While this may seem as if I am being hard on myself (or as an indictment of morons), the fact is that as I learn, grow and apply, my programs and practices are constantly changing.
+While this may seem as if I am being hard on myself (or as an indictment of morons), the fact is that as I learn, grow, and apply my knowledge, my programs and practices constantly change.

 By following the strategy of studying my craft for one or more hours per day, I’ve seen my knowledge on all aspects of my business blossom– simply by listening to people smarter than myself.

 On the other hand, I’ve also heard fitness professionals comment that the abundance of information available nowadays is hard to filter.
 Though this was also my experience early on, my solution has been taking “practical application” notes on my various study materials.

 An example from a recent re-reading of The Strength Coaches Playbook by famed Strength Coach Joe Kenn looks something like this:

 1. Intermediate versus beginner loading schemes and microcycles

 2. Application of Kenn’s tier system rotation for 30 personal training clients

 3. Basic excel design template for annual plan

 The above is a condensed versus my actual notes, but it helps me to understand the “ah-ha” moments I took from the book and what I can immediately apply to my programs.

 Included below are what I feel are the most important changes I’ve made lately as a result of my continuing education journey.